J95Ortiz/Real-Madrid-Quiz/README.md

 The Results Screen will be displayed to the User once they have completed the quiz, and is part of the [quiz.html](quiz.html) file.

 The code in [script.js](script.js) checks whether all the questions have been answered using the _displayNext()_ & _resetState()_ functions.
-Once this is done and by combining these functions with the _gameScore()_ function, the question is replaced with the User's score and a message is displayed alongside it which changes depending on how many questions they got right.
+Once this is done, by combining these functions with the _gameScore()_ function, the question element is replaced with the User's score.
+The User will also see a message is displayed alongside the score which changes depending on how many questions they got right.

 The questions used in the quiz, and the file containing the quiz structure and logic are stored in separate JS files: